BLACK IS BEAUTIFUL BUT IT AIN'T ALWAYS PRETTY

 As an actor and singer, she acted and sang in a run of a musical at the Arden Theatre Company in which she also played four instruments.
 She received a great review in Bryony Lavery's two-hander, Stockholm, from Ben Brantley of the New York Times.

-As a composer-lyricist, and a member of the BMI Musical Theatre Writing Workshop, and a member of the Musical Theatre Factory Writers Group.
+Emily is a composer-lyricist, and a member of the BMI Musical Theatre Writing Workshop, and a member of the Musical Theatre Factory Writers Group.
 Studio Tisch held a reading of her original musical Untitled Cherry Orchard Musical at Studio Tisch, and a workshop presentation of her new Cymbeline musical.
 She also made her debut as a composer at MuseMatch X at 54 Below last July, and performed her own songs at Rattlestick Playwrights' Theatre New Songs Now! where she was selected as a featured singer-songwriter.